tayganr/purviewlab/modules/module11.md

 <div align="right"><a href="#module-11---self-hosted-integration-runtime">↥ back to top</a></div>

 ## 3. Authenticate to Azure Purview

+> :bulb: **Did you know?**
+>
+> The Purview Integration Runtime cannot be shared with an Azure Synapse Analytics or Azure Data Factory Integration Runtime on the same machine.
+It needs to be installed on a separated machine.

 1. Within the Azure Purview Studio, navigate to the **Data Map** in the left blade, click **Integration Runtime** and click **+ New**.